MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 ## Verify connectivity

 To verify connectivity, you need to simulate the traffic flow.

-### Virtual machine

-We use the virtual machine (VM) created here to simulate on-premises traffic flows.
+One method is to create a virtual machine (VM) to initiate the traffic.

+### Simulate traffic with a virtual machine

+This step creates a VM and initiates traffic to Microsoft 365 services.
+Leave all settings set to the default value unless noted.

-1. From the Azure portal, select **Create a resource**.
+1. From the Azure portal, browse to **Virtual machines**.
-1. Select **Virtual machine**.
+1. Select **Create** > **Azure virtual machine**.
 1. Select the **Resource group** created previously.
 1. Provide a **Virtual machine name**.
 1. Select the Image you want to use, for this example we choose **Windows 11 Pro, version 22H2 - x64 Gen2**
 1. Select **Run with Azure Spot discount** for this test.
-1. Provide a **Username** and **Password** for your VM
+1. Provide a **Username** and **Password** for your VM.
+1. Select the
 1. Move to the **Networking** tab.
 1. Select the **Virtual network** created previously.
-   1. Keep the other networking defaults.
 1. Move to the **Management** tab
-   1. Check the box **Login with Microsoft Entra ID**
+1. Check the box **Login with Azure AD** (Microsoft Entra ID).
-   1. Keep the other management defaults.
 1. Select **Review + create**, confirm your settings.
 1. Select **Create**.